The complete Pick property for pairs of kernels and Shimorin's factorization: Shimorin and Strong Shimorin Certificates

 \section{Shimorin and Strong Shimorin Certificates}

 In this section, we will introduce the notion of a Shimorin certificate for a pair of abstract (not necessarily holomorphic) kernels.
 Our motivation behind Definition~\ref{mostgeneral} was to come up with the weakest set of conditions that guarantee the CP property for a general pair $(k, \ell)$.
 Further, even though having a Shimorin certificate will turn out to be weaker than having a strong Shimorin certificate, we will see that the two properties coincide in many interesting cases.
+For convenience, we will make the assumption that all pairs $(k, \ell) $ consist of kernels that are non-vanishing along the diagonal.